jupyter/accessibility/README.md

 * [JupyterLab](https://github.com/jupyterlab/jupyterlab)
 * [JupyterHub](https://github.com/jupyterhub/jupyterhub)

-To be clear, as of March 2019 this software is not accessible.
-Significant work will be required to reach that goal.
+**Important notice: as of March 2019 this software is not accessible.** Significant work will be required to reach that goal.

 If you are trying to use Jupyter tools with assistive technology now, you may be able to get basic support with the following:

 - [Jupyter Notebook a11y toolbar](https://github.com/uclixnjupyternbaccessibility/jupyter_contrib_nbextensions/tree/master/src/jupyter_contrib_nbextensions/nbextensions/accessibility_toolbar) (from Microsoft research)
 - Make cells editable with a screen reader using the [NVDA Browser Nav add-on](https://addons.nvda-project.org/addons/browsernav.en.html#:~:text=BrowserNav%20addon%20for%20NVDA,comments%20or%20malformed%20HTML%20tables.”)

-## Getting involved
+## :raised_hands: Getting involved

-### Join the conversation
+### :speech_balloon: Join the conversation

 - [Check out the accessibility section of the community forum](https://discourse.jupyter.org/c/special-topics/accessibility) for ongoing conversations and brainstorms around accessibility in the Jupyter ecosystem.
 - [Jupyter Notebook Accessibility Issues](https://github.com/jupyter/notebook/issues?q=is%3Aopen+is%3Aissue+label%3Atag%3AAccessibility)